Jawad6940/Dsa_Projects/Sorting_Visualizer/VanilaJs/Readme.md

     - Data size
     - Generation of new data (Randomly generate new data).

-3. Time and Space complexity of algorithm being visualized.
+3. Time and Space complexity of algorithm being displayed.
 ## Algorithms
 - Bubble Sort
     - Bubble sort is one of the most straightforward sorting algorithms, it makes multiple passes through a list.